 Why eat a store bought bagel when both the LES and Navy Yard locations of Russ & Daughters are open for carryout?
 All you have to do is call in advance to place your lox and schmear order over the phone, and if you’d prefer delivery, you can order from their Jewish Museum store.
 Also - Russ & Daughters ships care packages nationwide, and your friend in Kansas City could really use a break from Thomas’ cranberry bagels right now.

-This Brooklyn diner is doing weekend pick-up orders right now, including Vietnamese iced coffee cake, everything bagel babka, and butter pecan cinnamon roll.
+This Brooklyn diner has excellent dishes like including Vietnamese iced coffee cake, everything bagel babka, and butter pecan cinnamon roll.
 Plus they have some wine, cocktail kits, and spirits that you can use to elevate your brunch at-home from inevitable to tantalizing.
-Just remember to place your order by Friday 8pm at the latest to schedule a weekend pick up order.

 Sable’s, a classic UES deli that specializes in smoked fish, is offering pickup and delivery starting at 8:30am daily.
 And just in case a brunch spread of caviar, smoked salmon, lobster salad, bagels, babka, and sturgeon within NYC isn’t enough, they also ship nationwide.
 Order online or call 212-249-6177 to order.